 The list of books for grade 6 children includes more challenging reads for 10 and 11-year-olds as well as gripping series and easier texts for reluctant readers.
 Authors include Sharon ...

-K-12 Reading List - recommended children's booksThis website aims to provide exciting, stimulating, and engaging reading suggestions for children in Elementary, Middle, and High School.
+K-12 Reading List - recommended children's booksThis website aims to provide exciting, stimulating, and engaging reading recommendations for children in Elementary, Middle, and High School.
 The lists, one for each grade, are designed for parents, teachers, school administrators, librarians, and anyone who buys books for children.
 These are books your children will want to read!
-The lists have been compiled to include fiction and non-fiction books for all abilities, including reluctant readers and the ablest - with an emphasis on fun and thought-provoking reads.
+The book suggestions are designed for use in schools, libraries, for home learning and remote learning.
+Each collection of children's books has been compiled to include fiction and non-fiction books for all abilities, including reluctant readers and the ablest - with an emphasis on fun and thought-provoking reads.